Login Here

 SHUNYA PERSONALITY TYPE

-The Result of Neglectful Parenting Style
+The Result of a Neglectful Parenting Style

 SANSKRIT MEANING

-• Shūnya (शून्य) – meaning empty, void, or lacking presence.
+Shūnya (शून्य) – meaning empty, void, or lacking presence.
 In this context, it refers to the emotional and relational void experienced by those who grew up unseen or unsupported.
+When formed without love, guidance, or affirmation, this ego becomes fragile, undefined, or hollow, like one with a hollow sense of self."

 VEDIC PSYCHOLOGY PERSPECTIVE

-Decoding the Inner Self Through Ayurvedic Face & Body Reading
+Ayurvedic Face & Body Reading

 For centuries, Ayurvedic physicians have practiced mukha-vijnana—the sacred art of reading the face and body to discern the inner landscape of a person’s mind, constitution, and character.
 Rooted in the understanding that the body reflects the soul’s impressions and experiences, this subtle science interprets posture, gaze, and expression as windows into samskaras and developmental influences.

-In this portrait, we observe the Shūnya—an adult personality type formed through permissive parenting, embodying emotional emptiness, collapsed posture, and a hollow sense of self shaped in the absence of care, mirroring the quiet ache of having been unseen.
+In this portrait, we observe the Shūnya—an adult personality type formed through neglectful parenting, embodying emotional emptiness, collapsed posture, and a hollow sense of self shaped in the absence of care, mirroring the quiet ache of having been unseen.

 As the image suggests this person exhibits: